sipwise/jenkins-job-builder/doc/source/installation.rst

   jenkins-jobs update /path/to/defs

-which will upload the job definitions to Jenkins if needed.
-Jenkins Job Builder maintains, for each host, a cache [#f1]_ of previously configured jobs, so that you can run that command as often as you like, and it will only update the jobs configurations in Jenkins if the defined definitions has changed since the last time it was run.
-Note: if you modify a job directly in Jenkins, jenkins-jobs will not know about it and will not update it.
+which will upload the job and view definitions to Jenkins if needed.
+Jenkins Job Builder maintains, for each host, a cache [#f1]_ of previously configured jobs and views, so that you can run that command as often as you like, and it will only update the configurations in Jenkins if the defined definitions has changed since the last time it was run.
+Note: if you modify a job or view directly in Jenkins, jenkins-jobs will not know about it and will not update it.

-To update a specific list of jobs, simply pass them as additional arguments after the job definition path.
+To update a specific list of jobs/views, simply pass them as additional arguments after the job definition path.
 To update Foo1 and Foo2 run::

   jenkins-jobs update /path/to/defs Foo1 Foo2